About our Hālau

 Luana Haraguchi

-Luana Haraguchi was born on the Hawaiian Island of Kaua`i.
-Though her family moved to New York when she was just ten years old, she continued to return to Kaua`i to further her studies with hula.
 She learned hula at a young age, learning in New York and in Kauai.
 When in Oahu, she would study under the late Iolane Luahine.
 Though Polynesian dance was her forte, she additionally channeled her talents through singing and acting careers in New York.

-Today, Haraguchi owns her professional Polynesian Dance company, Hawaiian Artists Shows, alongside running the hālau.
+Haraguchi first started the hālau in May 1968 and owns her professional Polynesian Dance company, Hawaiian Artists Shows, alongside running the hālau.

-Haraguchi has three daughters, four grandchildren and lives in Orangeburg, New York.
+Haraguchi has three daughters, four grandchildren, and lives in Orangeburg, New York.